A framework for the local information dynamics of distributed computation in complex systems: Information Modification

 \subsection{Local separable information}

 We begin by considering what it means for a particle to be \textit{modified}.
 For the simple case of a glider, a modification is simply an alteration to the predictable periodic pattern of the glider's dynamics.
-At such points, an observer would be surprised or misinformed about the next state of the glider, having not taken account of the entity about to perturb it.
-This interpretation is a clear reminder of our earlier comments that local apparent transfer entropy $t(i,j,n)$ and local active information storage $a(i,n)$ were negative where the respective information sources were \textit{misinformative} about the next state of the information destination (in the context of the destination's past for transfer entropy).
-Local active information storage was misinformative at gliders, and local apparent transfer entropy was misinformative at gliders traveling in the orthogonal direction to the measurement.
+At such points, an observer would be surprised or misinformed about the next value of the glider, having not taken account of the entity about to perturb it.
+The intuition behind the separable information \cite{liz10e} is that this interpretation is reminiscent of the earlier findings that local apparent transfer entropy $t(i,j,n)$ and local active information storage $a(i,n)$ were negative where the respective information sources were \textit{misinformative} about the next value of the information destination (in the context of the destination's past for transfer entropy).
+Local active information storage was misinformative at gliders, and local apparent transfer entropy was misinformative at gliders traveling in the orthogonal direction to the measurement in space-time.
 This being said, one expects that the local apparent transfer entropy measured in the direction of glider motion will be \textit{more informative} about its evolution than any misinformation conveyed from other sources.
-However, where the glider is modified by a collision with another glider, we can no longer expect the local apparent transfer entropy in its macroscopic direction of motion to remain informative about its evolution.
-Assuming that the incident glider is also be perturbed, the local apparent transfer entropy in its macroscopic direction of motion will also not be informative about its evolution at this collision point.
+However, where the glider is modified by a collision with another glider, we would no longer expect the local apparent transfer entropy in its macroscopic direction of motion to remain informative about the dynamics.
+Assuming that the incident glider is also perturbed, the local apparent transfer entropy in its macroscopic direction of motion will also not be informative about the dynamics at this collision point.
 We expect the same argument to be true for irregular particles, or domain walls.

-As such, we make the hypothesis that at the spatiotemporal location of a local information modification event or collision, \textit{separate} inspection of each information source will \textit{misinform} an observer overall about the next state of the modified information destination.
+As such, we made the hypothesis that at the spatiotemporal location of a local information modification event or collision, \textit{separate} inspection of each information source will \textit{misinform} an observer overall about the next value of the modified information destination.
 More specifically, the information sources referred to here are the past history of the destination (via the local active information storage) and each other causal information contributor (examined in the context of the past history of the destination, via their local apparent transfer entropies).